fernandomayer/spacemacs/README.md

 your `.emacs` the way you want (although many like the challenge).
 Anyway, Spacemacs let you configure it the same old way, but based on *layers*, which makes things much more organized.
-By the way, Spacemacs even let [Vim] users to use their keybindings they were used to, but with the power of Emacs.
+By the way, Spacemacs even let [Vim] users to use keybindings they were used to, but with the power of Emacs.

 This repository contains my `.spacemacs` file (named `spacemacs.el`) and